Serious Incident framework

 Update on development of the Patient Safety Incident Response Framework

-As outlined in the NHS patient safety strategy we are in the process of developing a new Patient Safety Incident Response Framework (PSIRF) to replace the current Serious Incident Framework.
-We expect to publish the PSIRF in early August 2022.
+As outlined in the NHS patient safety strategy, in August 2022 we published the new Patient Safety Incident Response Framework (PSIRF), which will replace the current Serious Incident Framework.

 There will be a 12 month period where organisations prepare for the transition to PSIRF, which we expect to be completed by Autumn 2023.
 During this preparation phase, organisations must continue using the current Serious Incident Framework.